Buying & Selling6 min read·30 March 2026

 How to Write the Title

+The title is a search tool and a first impression at the same time.
 A strong title format: Year - Make - Model - Engine - Trim - Key selling point.

 Example: 2018 Ford Focus 1.5 EcoBoost ST-Line - Full Service History, Low Mileage

 Use the trim level if it is recognised and desirable.
 ST-Line, SRi, SE Nav, GTI, M Sport - these mean something to buyers and they search for them.
-Do not abbreviate to the point where the listing is ambiguous.
-Spell out what the car actually is.

 What to Include in the Description